ritesh277coe/InterviewPrep/tutorials/src/main/resources/BasicJavaQuestions.md

 ### Does finally always execute?
-    Yes except System.exit is called or crash happened in the code
+    Yes except System.exit is called or crash happened in the code finally will always execute even is the code has return in try block. try {retur 5;} finally {return 10;} so the code will return 10;

 ### What functions are in Object class?
     clone(), hashCode(), toString(), equals(), getClass(), finalize(), notify(), notifyAll(), wait(),.....